-The aims of the COREL programme are to promote and ensure the conservation of all butterflies and moths Red Listed as threatened in South Africa.
-In view of LepSoc’s currently limited manpower and financial resources, COREL will initially focus on the Critically Endangered (CR) butterfly and moth taxa, of which there are currently 15, including the moth Callioratis millari (http://www.brentonbluetrust.co.za/corel-programme/endangered-butterflies-and-moths/).
-Taxa in this category are at imminent risk of extinction, and five of these have been assessed as possibly extinct (Mecenero et al., 2013.).
+The aims of the COREL programme are to promote and ensure the conservation of all threatened butterflies and moths.
+COREL initially focused on the Critically Endangered (CR) butterfly and moth taxa, of which there were 15, including the moth Callioratis millari (http://www.brentonbluetrust.co.za/corel-programme/endangered-butterflies-and-moths/).
+Taxa in this category are at imminent risk of extinction, and four of these have been assessed as possibly extinct (Mecenero et al., 2013.).
 The COREL programme is a response to this extremely urgent situation and a call for immediate action by all persons and organisations dedicated to biodiversity conservation.
 For each CR taxon LSA has identified one or more custodians who have agreed to take the primary responsibility for monitoring and preventing extinction of the taxon.
 The COREL programme has subsequently been expanded to include some EN taxa.

 EDGE, D.A.
 2011.
 Custodians of rare and endangered Lepidoptera (COREL).
 Metamorphosis 22(3 & 4): 81-96. (http://www.metamorphosis.org.za/articlesPDF/12/Metamorphosis%20Vol%2022(3%20&%204)_71-132%20Sept%20Dec%202011.pdf)

 MECENERO, S., BALL, J.B., EDGE, D.A., HAMER, M.L., HENNING, G.A., KRÜGER, M, PRINGLE, E.L., TERBLANCHE, R.F. & WILLIAMS, M.C.
 2013.
 Conservation Assessment of Butterflies of South Africa, Lesotho and Swaziland: Red List and Atlas.
 South African National Biodiversity Institute, Pretoria, South Africa.